Why Does My Dog's Breath Smell Bad? Dog Symptom Checker for Bad Dog Breath, Causes and Remedies for Dog Bad Breath

 If your dog’s breath smells like urine (acidic), it could mean there is a problem with your dog’s kidneys.
 Poor quality dog food can affect the kidneys so make sure you buy a good quality dog food.

-An unusually bad breath can indicate liver disease or problems in the gut.
-This is often accompanied by vomiting, poor appetite and in the case of liver disease yellow corneas or gums.
+Unusually bad breath can indicate liver disease or problems in the gut.
+This is often accompanied by vomiting, poor appetite and in the case of liver disease, yellow corneas or gums.

 How Is Bad Breath in Dogs Treated?